debuggd-dev/MeshCoreOne/README.md

-# MeshCore One
+# MeshCore One (MC1)

-A MeshCore client built for iOS in Swift.
+A MeshCore client built for iOS and iPadOS in Swift.
-Disclaimer: Built entirely with AI.
+Disclaimer: Built mostly with AI.

 Join the beta on TestFlight or sideload using unsigned IPA files under [Releases](https://github.com/Avi0n/MeshCoreOne/releases).